Manual J Calculation: Sizing of HVAC Systems

 What Are Manual J Calculations?

-As a general rule of thumb, you’ll need 30-35 British Thermal Units (BTUs) per square foot.
+As a general rule of thumb on manual j calculation, you’ll need 30-35 British Thermal Units (BTUs) per square foot.
 However, basing equipment sizing loads based on rules of thumb often produces errors.

 Manual J Calculations is a process used in the heating, ventilation, and air conditioning (HVAC) industry to determine the appropriate size of your HVAC design.
 This process ensures optimal performance of your HVAC system, maximum comfort, and energy efficiency in your indoor space.